TheSongOfEnderion/josee/Chapters/Chapter 5 - Recruitment.md

 Schulga inquired, "My lady, is this our destination?"

 Josee replied with a curt nod and promptly led the way into the dimly lit tavern.
-The interior was cramped, and its occupants were drunked and rowdy.
+The interior was cramped, and its occupants were drunk and rowdy.
 What stood out, however, were several individuals wearing hooded cloaks, huddled together in whispered conversations.

 Josee signaled two of her men to remain outside while the other two followed her inside.
 The room fell silent as the tavern's patrons observed the newcomers.

 As Josee looked around, she finally saw her target.

-Quickly moving, she reached a specific table occupied by a man in a green tunic.
-He appeared to be asleep, bur Josee exchanged a meaningful glance to Schulga.
+Moving swiftly, she reached a specific table occupied by a man in a green tunic.
+He appeared to be asleep, but Josee exchanged a meaningful glance with Schulga.
 He then nodded at the two other guards, and in an instant, they seized the slumbering man and swiftly dragged him away.

 Josee then approached the bartender, who shot her a fierce glare.

 "...
-Provide everyone a drink," Josee said in a hushed tone, dropped five silver coins onto the table.
+Provide everyone a drink," Josee said in a hushed tone, dropping five silver coins onto the table.

 Witnessing this, the bartender immediately pocketed the coins and grinned.
 The inn's patrons resumed their usual activities as though nothing had happened.